jasper-tms/bikini-bottom/README.md

 # bikini-bottom
+Scripts to manipulate cloudvolumes.

-Cloudvolume/igneous scripts.
-We take pixels from one place and push them to other places.
+[Inspired by Patrick Star](https://www.youtube.com/watch?v=A_pTGhOyPbw), we should take pixels from a cloudvolume and push it somewhere else.